woodroow/nestjs-event-store-cqrs-example/README.md

-After `HeroKilledDragonEvent` world service should respawn new dragon by doing `RespawnDragonCommand`
+After the hero service fires a `HeroKilledDragonEvent`, the world service must spawn a new dragon by issuing a `RespawnDragonCommand`
 ## Installation

 ```bash